RillingDev/chevron/README.md

 # API

-You can create your own service type/constructor by using the Chevron API. to declare a new type, simpy add a new entry to the "tf" property of your Chevron instance.
+You can create your own service type/constructor by using the Chevron API.
+To declare a new type, simpy add a new entry to the "tf"(which stands for "transformers") property of your Chevron instance.

 ```javascript
 cv.tf.myType = function(service,bundle){